01 of 06

 Rue des Martyrs

-Located just south of hilly Montmartre in the 9th arrondissement, Rue des Martyrs is one of the most coveted market streets in the city.
+Located just south of hilly Montmartre in the 9th arrondissement, the Rue des Martyrs is one of the most coveted market streets in the city.

 Boasting some of Paris' best artisan gourmet shops, peddling everything from jam and olive oil to chocolates, fresh produce, and baked goods, this street is a must-see if you're a devout foodie.
+It's recently become one of the coolest destinations for artisan food shopping in the capital, melding tradition with a hip sense of modernity and savvy.

 Getting There: Metro Notre-Dame de Lorette

-Read related: My Review of the Paris "Tasting Passport" (with details on two shops on Rue des Martyrs)Continue to 5 of 6 below.
+Read related: Review of the Paris "Tasting Passport" (with details on two shops on Rue des Martyrs)Continue to 5 of 6 below.

 05 of 06